 Umbilical Cord Compression Treatment

 For minor umbilical cord compression, additional oxygen is usually administered and additional fluids via an IV to the mother in an attempt to push more oxygen and nutrients through to the infant.
-For severe cases of umbilical cord prolapse, an emergency C-setcion may be necessary, and is often carried out just as soon as fetal distress is detected.
+Sometimes, maternal position change is all that is needed.
+For severe cases of umbilical cord prolapse, an emergency C-section may be necessary, and is often carried out just as soon as fetal distress is detected.

-In many cases, however, the umbilical cord either moves away from the birth canal or becomes uncompressed in time before the infant becomes too distressed.
-Yet, once a mother’s water breaks, physicians must treat the situation as an emergency and act accordingly.
+In many cases, however, if compressed, the umbilical cord either moves away from the birth canal or becomes uncompressed in time before the infant becomes too distressed.
+Yet, once a mother’s water breaks, if there is a rapid decrease in fetal heart rate, then physicians must treat the situation as an emergency and act accordingly.

 Other treatment options may include: